Verde Valley Wine Trail#8 in Best Things To Do in Sedona

 Price & Hours

 Verde Valley is a great place to visit if you're tired of the crowds or want to give your feet a break from all the hiking.
-After wine tasting, make sure to check out the rest of the little historical town home to the Montezuma Castle and Tuzigoot.
+After wine tasting, make sure to check out the rest of the Cottonwood area's attractions, including Montezuma Castle and Tuzigoot.

-All four wineries are an easy drive from Sedona.
+Most wineries are an easy, half-hour drive southwest of Sedona in Cottonwood.
 Hours and prices will vary depending on the vineyard.
 For more information, visit the Verde Valley Wine Trail website.